 You can instruct the Rsync to change files owner and group owners on destination.
 Use option

 rsync -avh --chown=USER:GROUP /src [email protected]:/dest

-Similarly, you can use –chmod=CHMOD option to change file or directory permissions on destination.
+Similarly, you can use the –chmod=CHMOD option to change file or directory permissions on the destination.

 rsync -avh --chmod=755 /src [email protected]:/dest

---dry-run option to execute dry run only.
-It will show you the similar results as original command but nothing will update on destination.
-Basically, we can use this to check, what the rsync will update before actually running it.
+--dry-runoption to execute dry run only.
+It will show you similar results as the original command but nothing will update on the destination.
+Basically, we can use this to check, what the Rsync will update before actually running it.

 rsync -avh --dry-run /src [email protected]:/dest